kitchenblissca-pickle-chips.jpg

 kitchenblissca-pickle-chips2.jpg

-Since many young'uns today live in tiny apartments, small batch preserving has also become popular.
-Though I have the fruit cellar and the jars - small batch is what pushed me to pickling.
-(And this is really small batch - a 1 pint jar of pickles.)
+Since many young'uns today live in tiny apartments, small-batch preserving has also become popular.
+Though I have the fruit cellar and the jars - small-batch is what pushed me to pickling.
+(And this is a really small batch - a 1 pint jar of pickles.)
 Also appealing in this case is that there is no processing.
 These are fridge pickles that last up to six weeks - though so far they've been eaten before then.

 I have slightly modified a recipe from America's Test Kitchen's new publication called Food Processor Perfection.
 It may seem odd to have a book on using food processors, but I am a bit of an ATK junkie and found many of the recipes appealing.
 This recipe makes a 1-pint jar of yummy pickles - in less than 15 minutes!
 I have now made these several times - not just because I love them, but because I couldn't buy only 8 ounces of pickling cucumbers.
 I got the smallest basket available at my local farmers' market, but that's still a lot of pickles.
-The 8-ounce measure turned out to be only 3-4 pickles and so I keep making jars and giving them away to happy friends and family.
+The 8-ounce measure turned out to be only 3-4 pickles.
+If I have leftover pickles, I keep making jars and giving them away to happy friends and family.

 1 pint jar (see Notes)